integrations/slack/README.md

 You can unsubscribe commits feature using `@github unsubscribe org/repo commits.

-*Note*: Previously we you might have used `commits:all` to represent all branches. 'all' is no longer a reserved keyword.
+*Note*: Previously you might have used `commits:all` to represent all branches. 'all' is no longer a reserved keyword.
 Going forward, you need to use '*' to represent all branches.
 If you have already configured with 'commits:all' previosly, dont worry, it will continue to work until you update the commits configuration.

 #### Label filters for prs and issues